 Pru Apparel incorporates Ankara prints into its sports bras, leggings, and shorts.
 And you're getting high-quality activewear—every piece is squat-proof, moisture-wicking, and not see-through.

 Trap Yoga creator Britteny Floyd-Mayo wanted to create a different kind of yoga experience for people who felt ostracized in traditional classes.
 The result is a Vinyasa-style class paired with trap music spun by a live DJ and motivational talk, which Floyd-Mayo calls "ratchet affirmations."
 You can sign up to join the online community and get access to yoga videos, workshops, and more.

 Antik Lakay's candles will look right at home with any cool girl's minimal aesthetic.
-And the scents are so inviting, from Home (anise, lily, and blond woods) to Growth (fir needles, frankincense, and oud).
+And the scents are so inviting, from Serenity (pomegranate, sage, and patchouli) to Growth (fir needles, frankincense, and oud).

 Teri Johnson founded Harlem Candle Company in 2014 with her love of fragrance, jazz, and Harlem as inspiration.
 The brand features candles named after James Baldwin, Langston Hughes, and Josephine Baker.

 We got to hear about Jungalow founder Justina Blakeney's story on the Second Life podcast, and I've personally been a fan of hers for years.
 Her lush, colorful aesthetic has definitely shaped my own interior design POV.
 You'll find wallpapers, planters, art, rugs, pillows, tabletop pieces, and more on her site.

 Lalese Stamps creates unique ceramic pieces from her Milwaukee, Wisconsin, studio.
 In addition to mugs, she also sells other Lolly Lolly merch, like pins, t-shirts, and tote bags.